andrewHolsaeter/RaspberryPi-MaggicMirror/README.md

 ## Requirements
 1) Need to have both a mm.sh and mmhelper.sh file located in `/home/pi/`
-Can almost directly from https://forum.magicmirror.builders/topic/5831/quit-mm-with-script/2 but may need to change file mm.sh to full path
+Can almost directly from https://forum.magicmirror.builders/topic/5831/quit-mm-with-script/2 but may need to change file mm.sh to full path (see `./backups/` for copies)
 2) Change button/led pin #'s accordinly in rasp.py

 ## To run in background